-Dematerialised securities provide a lot of benefits compared to physical securities because then the investor will not have to worry about safe keeping the security certificates or about forged security certificates.
+Dematerialised securities provide a lot of benefits compared to physical securities because then the investor will not have to worry about safekeeping the security certificates or about forged security certificates.

-As per SEBI regulations any public issue of more that Rs.
+As per SEBI regulations any public issue of more than Rs.
 10 Crore has to be in the dematerialised forms.
 A depository offers the service of holding the securities in electronic form and when the ownership of the securities change, then change their records to reflect the changed ownership.

 Currently, there are two operational depositories in India- National Securities Depository Ltd. (NSDL) & Central Depository Services (I) Ltd. (CDSL).

 Dematerialisation is the process of converting physical securities to electronic form.